-Top 5 2nd Quarter Trades of Si - GuruFocus.com
+Top 5 2nd Quarter Trades of SI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, SimpliFi, Inc. bought 617 shares of ARCA:IWM for a total holding of 69,026.
-The trade had a 0.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $184.3.
+SIGNATURE SECURITIES GROUP CORPORATION reduced their investment in ARCA:AGG by 12,472 shares.
+The trade had a 0.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $102.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 2000 ETF has a price-earnings ratio of 12.23 and a price-book ratio of 1.78.
+In terms of valuation, Vanguard Real Estate Index Fund ETF has a price-earnings ratio of 29.11 and a price-book ratio of 2.69.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.